 Second, Do-Nothing days are excellent opportunities for self-reflection.
 You can use this day to reevaluate what’s really important in your life; and how to get the things you need to do done without zapping all of your energy.

+Don’t discount the importance of doing nothing.
 Life is about so much more than just getting things done.
 You do need to be productive, but you also need some time for yourself.
 While “doing” gets things accomplished, how often do you really remember the days you spent marking items off your list?
 (Probably not that often.)

 It’s essential to take a break from everything now & then and actually live.
 Everything on your to-do list will wait for a day.
-(By the way, if your to-do list is getting a little out of hand, check out this post.
+By the way, if your to-do list is getting a little out of hand, check out this post.

 How to actually make a Do-Nothing day happen